MMAC Management Committee

-Ruth has been Chair of the Darlington District of the Methodist Church since 2008.
+Ruth was Chair of the Darlington District of the Methodist Church from 2008 to 2018.
 Formerly she served in the West Yorkshire District as a circuit minister and also as Ecumenical Officer and Synod Secretary.
 Before entering ordained ministry, Ruth had a career in teaching and still enjoys opportunities to follow this aspect of her calling.

 Ruth is enthusiastic about the Collection and has used it often in worship and in leading retreats and quiet days.
 She has experienced and is excited by the significant missional opportunities offered by exhibiting the Collection.

 Ian has been a Friend of the Collection for several years and is offering his skills to develop the Friends network.
 Now retired, his corporate administration career spanned both the corporate and not for profit sectors.
 His events management has included an annual major festival service at St Paul’s Cathedral for the benevolent fund for Anglican clergy and their families.
 Currently a PCC member at St James the Great, Colwall, Ian is keen to sustain the witness of the Collection, being struck by its impact on exhibition visitors.
 He serves as Secretary to the Friends of the Collection.

 Simon was a lead organiser of the 2017 MMAC exhibition in Canterbury at the city’s Beaney Art Gallery in partnership with Kent College Canterbury (part of the MIST group of schools) where he is employed as a teacher and Special Projects Manager.
 He brings vision and expertise for engaging educational institutions more fully with the work of the Collection.
 He holds a diploma in Art History from the University of Cambridge and is studying for an MSc in Charity Marketing and Fundraising at City University's Cass Business School.
 His network of contacts for work at Kent College include Sotheby’s and various universities.